universal-packages/universal-logger/README.md

 ### TransportLogEntry

-An object containing all the logentry information to be transported to your fancy log system, extending from [LogEntry](#logentry)
+An object containing all the log entry information to be transported to your fancy log system, extending from [LogEntry](#logentry)

 - **`environment`** `Date`
   Teh environment the app is running `NODE_ENV`